Choosing your MMOG: Everquest 2, Lord of the Rings Online, or World of Warcraft?

 WoW has the best in-game events between the three, and is very strong in Grouping, and strong social network support.
 However the online community/population is terrible.
 The least mature of the games and not very friendly or helpful.

-EQ2 for Guild Features
+The Best EQ2 for Guild Features WoW for Events

-WoW for gold spam
+The Worst WoW for gold spam

-EQ2 and WoW are just older and wiser than LoTRO when it comes to grouping and raiding, which is why they’re neck and neck.
+Extra Notes EQ2 and WoW are just older and wiser than LoTRO when it comes to grouping and raiding, which is why they’re neck and neck.
 LoTRO’s grouping and “raiding” features work great, but they just aren’t as refined IMO.
 Plus the Mentoring system of EQ2 gives grouping a whole different dimension.

 I would have marked WoW as the worst for Mature players, but there are enough adults on the game to keep this from happening – you just have to work to find them.